SteffenCarlsen/LegionTD2_Api/TaF.LegionTD2Api/README.md

-# Org.OpenAPITools - the C# library for the LTD2ApiV2
+# TaF.LegionTD2Api - the C# library for the LTD2ApiV2

 This is the official Legion TD 2 public API.
 The new API endpoint is https://apiv2.legiontd2.com/ <br /> You can generate your key at <a href='https://developer.legiontd2.com/'>developer.legiontd2.com</a><br />In your requests add the HTTP header 'x-api-key' and your secret key from the developer portal. <br /><br />For icons, emotes or splash art images you can use our CDN: <a href='https://cdn.legiontd2.com/icons/Yozora.png'>cdn.legiontd2.com</a>. <br /> If you prefer to host the icons on your own server you can find the image files in your game files: 'Steam\\steamapps\\common\\Legion TD 2\\Legion TD 2_Data\\uiresources\\AeonGT\\hud\\img\\icons'<br /> <br /> The current limits are 15 requests per second / 10k burst requests and a maximum of 10k requests per day.
 If you need a higher limit, reach out to us in discord or through our support portal. <br /> <br /> If you have any other questions, feel free to ask in the &#35;api channel on the <a href='https://discord.gg/4K4xwCz2DN'>Legion TD 2 Contributors Discord</a>